To Top

 The National Football League is truly a tale of two seasons: The regular season and the NFL Playoffs.

 The NFL’s regular season is pretty serious business, but the playoffs bring an increased awareness and heightened intensity across the board.
-Read on to see how the playoffs really work and how the difference between the regular season and playoffs can affect how lines are set and how you should bet on them.
+Read on to see how the playoffs really work and how the difference between the regular season and playoffs can affect how lines are set and how you should wager on them.

-Betting on NFL regular season
+Betting on the NFL regular season

 Michigan sportsbooks offer the following list of basic bets on NFL regular-season games and the league as a whole: